micmejia/bible-dump/AMPC/Romans/Rom 4.md

-For if Abraham was justified ([^a]established as just by acquittal from guilt) by good works [that he did, then] he has grounds for boasting.
+For if Abraham was justified (established as just by acquittal from guilt) by good works [that he did, then] he has grounds for boasting.
 But not before God!